 When’s the best time to book a flight?
 Is there a secret to getting the best price?

-I was skeptical at first, but it did seem to work.
+I was skeptical at first, but Hopper did seem to work in finding the best prices and the best times to book a flight.
 You enter in the trip and the dates (or approximates) you are thinking of going and it tells you whether you should wait until prices drop or buy now while they are at their cheapest.
 You can also get alerts when a flight price drops.
 The app searching through airlines a bit like Skyscanner does.

 It also hunts for hotel prices which I’m only starting to use, so let’s see if I can get some deals for my next trip!